 When I look at my notes, I never waited the two hours measured in the study to see if ginger was going to work.
 At least not in the beginning.
 It was usually 45-60 minutes before I was reaching for my cocktail.
 But I could also usually tell if the attack was continuing to escalate after I had taken the ginger.

 I decided to wait for the 2 hour mark, after taking ginger, because that was the real test.
 I still had good results with aborting my attack if I took ginger at the first sign.
 If the attack was slow moving, ginger was very effective.
 If the attack was proceeding rapidly, ginger would reduce the intensity of the attack, but not completely abort it.

 The other admins on the team had similar experiences.
 Discussing our experiences we found, we were most satisfied with ginger when we combined it with a NSAID.
 Two out of three experienced some heartburn with the Pure Encapsulations brand, possibly due to its higher dose.
 One said that there was only one time that ginger and naproxen didn’t work, requiring a triptan.
 Overall, our ginger for migraine experience was surprisingly more positive than I expected.

 Some of us are prone to lots of tension headaches in between full migraine attacks.
 Ginger for headache has been a handy help, too.

 Different forms of ginger we like

 We have trialed all types of ginger to see what works best.
 Our experience is that ginger seems to work well no matter what form it takes.
-A cup of strong ginger tea, crystallized ginger, Gaia Herbs Ginger Supreme and ginger candies like Chimes or Gin Gins.
+We have listed a few of our favorites below.
 They all work well to treat our attacks and symptoms.
 I tend to start my day with ginger tea and I always have some ginger candies in my purse for easy access when I’m on the go.